pgpais/Family-Play-Reddit-Ethnography/pages/Family Play Reddit Ethnography.md

 			- #### Themes
 				- One Theme
 				- Another Theme
+			- Questions & Doubts:
+				- For [[Media Component]]s, if the OP does not mention one specifically, is it okay if I subjectively code?
+					- For example:
+						- ((642ad628-3b13-491a-953c-e483c27e3b72))
+						- Would this be coded with [[Media Component/Narrative]] or [[Media Component/Gameplay]]?
+Or neither?
+Or both?
 # Limitations
 	- No way to verify the content is real/true